 We were sad to depart at Seacombe as we all loved being on the water.
 I definitely see a trip on the river Mersey becoming a regular day out for us.

-To finish off our fantastic day we visited Spaceport which is an interactive attraction all about space.
-There are several space themed galleries to walk through and lots of interactive hands on exhibits too.
+To finish off the fantastic day we visited Spaceport which is an interactive attraction all about space.
+There are several space-themed galleries to walk through and lots of interactive hands-on exhibits too.